postmates/configurable-hpa/README.md

 To run e2e test, you need to have a kubectl in your `$PATH` and have kubectl context configured.

-The test creates several Deployments and Services, prepare some load for them and checks that the Deployment is scaled
+The test creates several Deployments and Services, prepares some load for them and confirms that the Deployment is scaled

     make e2e

-WARNING: Do not stop the test; otherwise it won't be able to clean all the test resources automatically.
+WARNING: Do not stop the test, otherwise it won't be able to clean all the test resources automatically.

 To manually clean all the resources for the tests: